MAVProxyUser/BloodHounds/README.md

 ![Dog with gun](https://github.com/MAVProxyUser/BloodHounds/blob/main/dog_with_gun.png)

+# Gelblaster Sentry!
 **~~Paintball Sentry?~~**
-# Gelblaster Sentry!
 For years I've wanted to create a paintball sentry turret.
-My family has sold paintball guns for 2 decades now, so this has been a persistent though in my head. https://realsentrygun.com
+My family has sold paintball guns for 2 decades now, so this has been a persistent though in my head. https://realsentrygun.com.
+Now we sell Gelblasters at our store, so my brain has wandered a bit...

 One of the first examples I can remember is a briefcase based version.
 [![briefcase sentry](http://img.youtube.com/vi/mP6LgxkhMzY/0.jpg)](https://www.youtube.com/watch?v=mP6LgxkhMzY)<br>